 Include Images: Please include at least one (but up to three) photos, maps, or other illustrations.
 Also provide a one sentence description and the source of each image at the bottom of your submitted text.
 These images should be at least 820 pixels wide by 360 pixels tall, but not bigger than 1640 pixels by 720 pixels – jpg or png are best.
 Send them as an attachment to the same e-mail as your submission.

 Ready To Submit?
 Send your submission via e-mail as an attached text document (such as Word) with your photo descriptions and sources at the bottom of the text.
 Attach your photos to the same e-mail (please do not embed them in the text).
-In the text of your e-mail include your short bio, and attach a photo of yourself.
-Send your submission to New York Almanack founder and editor John Warren at [email protected] Don’t hesitate to contact John with questions.
+In the text of your e-mail include your short bio.
+Send your submission to New York Almanack founder and editor John Warren at email@example.com.
+Don’t hesitate to contact John with questions.